GMDT PROJECT LEAD: Dai Richards

-Since 2018 Dai & Tracy as Morpeth’s ‘Keep Britain Tidy Ambassadors’ have been working closely with the KBT in the fights against litter.
-During the Covid-17 Lockdown – our litter blitzes have been curtailed but our volunteers were not thwarted by the lockdown and wanted to make a difference – hence spawned the ADOPT A STREET initiative in 2021.
-In 2022 STREET BLITZ initiative spawned where we target the verges of roads around Morpeth, in groups of 8 people – at all times endeavouring to stay within the Government guidelines for Social Distancing.
+The Morpeth Litter Group (MLG) was created by Dai Richards in 2018, led initially by Dai and supported 2019-2024 by Tracy Kenny (Keep Britain Tidy Ambassador).
+MLG works closely with KBT fighting the fight against litter.
+During the Covid-17.
+The group has grown from initial small set of volunteers, for example in the Lockdown – our litter blitzes were thwarted but our volunteers still wanted to make a difference – hence we spawned the ADOPT A STREET initiative in 2021.
+In 2022 the STREET BLITZ initiative was spawned where we target the verges of roads around Morpeth, in groups of 8 people – at all times endeavouring to stay within the Government guidelines for Social Distancing.

 GMDT and other local volunteer groups (eg. Morpeth Lions, Rotary) work in partnership actively supporting the regular community activities, with the widespread individual ‘Adopt a Street’ initiative particularly significant.